Challenge Day – Wednesday 23rd September

 Boys’ Library Group

-- Making sure that the new libraries are attractive and interesting.
+- Making sure that the new library is attractive and interesting.

-- Being excellent role models; keeping the libraries tidy and helping people use them properly.
+- Being excellent role models; keeping the libraries tidy and helping children use them properly.

 - Promoting reading for boys and girls by making sure we have lots of interesting things to read and look at.